M Winkworth PLC Corporate governance and current constitutional documents

 We firmly believe that this approach is key to helping us drive our premium high-street estate agency franchise.
 Our offering is based on local ownership and experienced staff with strong local knowledge supported by the centralised infrastructure, policies, processes, training and services provided by us as franchisor.
 Within this framework, our franchisees are encouraged to be entrepreneurial and thereby deliver long-term value for our shareholders.

-Further details about the way in which the Company addresses the key governance principles as defined in the QCA Code are shown in the table below.
-Further information on compliance with the QCA Code will be provided in our next annual report.
+The Board continues its structured review of its governance framework with a view to updating its practices in line with the 2023 QCA Corporate Governance Code, as appropriate for a company of our size and nature.
+Further details about the way in which the Company currently addresses the key governance principles are shown in the table below.
+Further information on progress against the 2023 Code will be provided in our next annual report.

 Simon Agace, Non-executive Chair